About Jomsom Muktinath Trekking

 There are many ways to do the Muktinath Tour; Annapurna Foothills Treks designs Muktinath packages to accommodate all ages, budgets and preferences.
 For the adventurous, there are tours by jeep or by trekking.
 For those who want to reach Muktinath without a strenuous trek we even offer a Luxury Tour by Helicopter.

 Attractions at Muktinath

 A little below the Muktinath Temple is the Tibetan-style Jwalamai Temple.
 This temple is famous for the water that issues from a rock inside it.
 Inside the Jwalamai temple are two eternal flames that burn continuously.
-These two flames, one coming from the rock and one coming from the spring of water, burn continuously.
+These two flames; one emerging from the rock and the other coming from the water spring burns continuously.
 The Hindus believe these were lit by Brahma, the creator, himself, as he set water on fire.